davispcosta/RunForYourLife/README.md

 ## Stages

   ### Baby Stage
+  Let's begin with baby steps.
+You are just too young to worry about much, your parents do the most of things for you.
+So if you don't die, you are doing your job great for now.
   #### Specific Objectivies
-  - You are sensible, knifes and plugs are very dangers to you, so is best to avoid them or you will die.
+  - You are sensible, knifes and plugs are very dangers to you, so is best to avoid them or you will die;
-  - You have to maintain health, so don’t forget to get your baby bottles.
+  - You have to maintain health, so don’t forget to get your baby bottles;

   ### Young Stage
+  Now your problems begin a little... school, bully, tasks.. you think you have too mush on your shoulders, but is just the start.
+Now you not worry just about live, you want to have fun and be happy.
+So be happy, at least while you can!
+  #### Specific Objectivies
+  - Collect toys that will increase your fun score;
+  - Don't get beat up by the bullies, because that can have a enormous effect on you;
+  - Dont't get candies from strangers, they just want to kidnap you.

   ### Young Adult Stage
+  In this stage, so much worries begin to disturb you.
+Now you have to collect money and, if you wanna marry, is best to start to collect hearts in the process.
+Now the life also begin to pass faster day by day, you getting older.
+  #### Specific Objectivies
+  - Collect hearts to deblock marriage;
+  - Collect fun activities for maintain your happiness;
+  - Begin to be fitness or your health is going to decrease, get health food;
+  - Collect good task results and internships to increase money.

   ### Adult Stage
+   Ooh..
+Believe me, this is stage is hard.
+So much comes up that will decrease your money, your health..
+And the life is going pass so much faster that you remember.
+  #### Specific Objectivies
+  - Collect hearts to maintain a happy marriage;
+  - Collect fun activities for maintain your happiness;
+  - Begin to be take pills and go to the doctor to maintain your health;
+  - Collect good jobs and make more reports to increase money.

   ### Old Stage
   You are near of your ending days, you know you gonna die, but you still want to have fun, just have to take more care to live.
   Deceases are all your around, is best to avoid them.
   #### SPECIFIC OBJECTIVES
   - Avoid diseases that decrease your health;
+  #### CONDITIONS
+  - If you end the adult stage with a health better than 80, the amount of diseases on this stage will fall to the half.
+  - If you end the adult stage with a money score better than 80, you will not have to worry with this score in this stage.

 ## Life System
 You don’t want just to live, you want to have success.
 So, you have not just to avoid dangers obstacles that can make you lose your life, but have to manager your score points of success, like fun, health and money to going on with your life.
 If you have one of these three scores to zero, you lose.